-Previously, you walked through the first 5 steps to start an online business, from identifying products to sell, conducting market research, validating your idea, making a complete business plan to building your brand.
+Previously, you walked through the first 5 steps to start an online business for dummies, from identifying products to sell, conducting market research, validating your idea, making a complete business plan to building your brand.
 In the second part today, we will give you advice on how to run your business legally, resolve deliveries, as well as build and launch your store with an effective marketing strategy.

 Step 6.
 Make Your Business Legal

 A great deal of suppliers will not work with you if your business is not legally registered.
 Plus, you can have some tax headaches later on.
 Since every business is different, these are fundamental steps in making your business legal.

 Decide on A Business Structure

 Choosing a structure is the first step before you register your business with the government.
 Ultimately, you should figure out the appropriate entity for your business goals.
 Although you can seek advice from a legal advisor, it is vital to learn about available structures.

 - A sole proprietorship would suit you if you run a business by yourself and take responsibility for all obligations and debts.